Preparing and Submitting Your Manuscript

 - Your manuscript title and abstract text for cutting and pasting into the system

 - The email addresses of all of your co-authors [Please note that the journal reserves the right to contact the Senior Author of the manuscript if his/her contact details are not included.]

-- Names, institutes and email addresses of at least four suggested referees [Please note that four names are now mandatory for standard category and methods manuscripts, but six are preferred.
-Submissions for the special issues (Database and Web Server issues) must supply six names.
+- Names, institutes and email addresses of at least six suggested referees.
 They should be scientists working independently (i.e. not a recent collaborator) in areas similar to your own who have relevant expertise, such as those included in your reference list.
 If you have any queries please contact the Senior Editorial Office.

 - Your letter to the editor, either as a file to upload or for cutting and pasting into the system.
 You may upload more than one such file, so you may include supporting material that is not for publication.
 The letter must contain details of any previous submissions of the work to NAR (see Author responsibilities)

 - An estimate of approximate final paper length using the equation provided above under Length

 - Between two and five keywords or short relevant phrases

 The following browsers are compatible with the NAR online submission system: Internet Explorer 9, 10, 11, Firefox 32, Chrome 37, Safari 6, 7.
 For more details click 'System requirements' on the log-in screen.